w0113/zsnap/README.md

                                          (delete/destroy) should be performed.
 The
                                          group will be created if it does not already exist.

+        -k, --keep [NUMBER]              Keep NUMBER of newest snapshots and destroy older snapshots, for all specified
+                                         VOLUME(s).

         -M, --minutes [NUMBER]           Destroy every snapshot which is older than NUMBER of minutes, for all specified